green7ea/blog/README.md

 ## An Overview

 Computers in 1972 weren't very powerful and so the process had to be broken down into smaller steps.
-This also allows you to rebuilt only the parts of the tree that change.
+This also allows you to rebuilt only the parts that change.

 - we have many C/C++ source files,
 - for each source file, we run an independent compiler,